All you want to know about Marriott Vacation Club Mai Khao

 Just like the 9-hole mini-golf, which is located just behind the wading pool.

 Golf clubs, balls, and scorecards are found in a mini hut at the start of the course.

 A water dispenser is also found here.
 A thoughtful touch!

 The course itself is pretty straightforward, but can easily offer an hour of good fun and competition.

 While it does not have crazy setups like the Dino Park Mini Golf down at Karon Beach, it is certainly entertaining enough.

 Right behind the main reception area is the Leisure Room, where guests can seek reprieve from the heat and sweltering sun.

-There are a few things you can do here, like shooting some pool on the classy table, chilling out on the sofa and watch some TV or read a magazine.
+There are a few things you can do here, like shooting some pool on the classy table, chilling out on the sofa and watching some TV or reading a magazine.

 For those who can’t sit still, there is a foosball table to keep you entertained.

 And for the itchy hands, there is a mahjong table to keep you in this room for hours!